nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Adding contacts : `add`

-Adds a person to the PartyPlanet's Contacts List.
+Adds a person to PartyPlanet's Contacts List.

 Format: `add -n NAME [-p PHONE_NUM] [-e EMAIL] [-a ADDRESS] [-t TAG]…​ [-b BIRTHDAY]​ [-r REMARK]​`<br>
-* The birthday must be in a valid date format, e.g. 13 Jan
+* The birthday must be in a valid date format, with or without year, and must be in the past, e.g. 13 Jan

 Examples:
 * `add -n James Ho -p 22224444 -e jamesho@example.com -a 123, Clementi Rd, 1234665 -t friend -t colleague -b 1 Jan -r allergic to nuts` Adds a new person James Ho with specified details.

-### Clearing all data : `clear`
+### Clearing all contacts : `clear`

 Deprecated: essentially same function as `delete`